 5. JFK Airport, New York (JFK)

-Make sure that you have plenty of time between connection flights since long transit times between terminals plague this airport.
+Make sure that you have plenty of time between connecting flights since long transit times between terminals plague this airport.
 47 million passengers that travel through this airport only make the problem worse.
 Although not as dirty as the other airports on this list, it is getting dirtier and continuous construction suffocates this place.
 The outdated lounges, which are hard to find, (as is WI-FI) are overcrowded and basic.
 Parking starts at an eye-watering $18 a day!

 So, here you have it: America’s Worst Airports in 2013.
 Feel free to add your own airport experiences in the comments!